koide3/small_gicp/README.md

 ## Requirements

-This library uses some C++17 features.
+This library uses C++17 features.
 The PCL interface is not compatible with PCL older than 1.11 that uses `boost::shared_ptr`.

 ## Dependencies